-While the event itself can go on for hours, important things can happen in mere moments.
+While the event can go on for hours, important moments can happen.
 If you put your camera down, you can miss something significant.
 Keep your camera at the ready!
 If you stay set up for the shot, a moment will happen.
 You should always be on the lookout for candid shots and moments!

 Circle the room

-If you stay in one spot too long, chances are you will miss action and moments in another location.
+If you stay in one spot too long, you will miss action and moments in another location.
 Stay on the lookout for those unique shots by circulating the room.

 Some people would say that overshooting the event could be a problem.
 Undershooting is worse!
-With any event, there is no way to get that time or moment back.
-It’s better to have too many shots because you can always delete a picture.
+There is no way to get that time or moment back in any event.
+Having too many shots is better because you can always delete a picture.